 If the physician/NP/PA treats and documents an acute or chronic problem during the same encounter as a wellness visit, bill both a Welcome to Medicare or Wellness Visit on the same day (hereafter referred to in shorthand as “wellness visits”).
 Reviewing significant, stable chronic problems counts.
 I do add a caveat: if the information about the chronic conditions is imported/copied from a prior note with barely an update, then don’t bill for the problem-oriented visit.

-Q: If a patient is scheduled for a follow up visit of several conditions, is it allowed for the provider to separately bill an Annual Wellness Visit performed on the same day?
+Q: When a patient is scheduled for a follow up visit of several chronic conditions, is it allowed for the provider to separately bill Annual Wellness Visit performed on the same day?